-That evening you will be taken to the best beer garden in the city before attending a unique performance of traditional Mongolian folk arts, including throat singing, horse-headed fiddle playing, national costumes and dances (optional, to be paid on site).
+That evening you will have the chance to attend a unique performance of traditional Mongolian folk arts, including throat singing, horse-headed fiddle playing, national costumes and dances (optional, to be paid on site).

 Day 11 – Excursions in Ulan Bator

 You will leave the centre of Ulan Bator today for a trip to the Gorkhi-Terelj National Park to explore a traditional side of Mongolia; nomadic herdsmen with their Ger settlements, horse herds and yaks.

 A small horse-riding demonstration will be put on for you, as well as a picnic, before heading back towards Ulan Bator and the train in order to continue on your adventure.

 Crossing the vast Gobi desert you will have time to take in the views, socialise with your travelling companions, most importantly, relax.